Illinois Compiled Statutes

 (115 ILCS 5/17)

 (from Ch.
 48, par.
 1717)

 Effect on other laws.

-In case of any conflict between the
+Except as provided in Section 10.5, in case of any conflict between the

 provisions of this Act and any other law, executive order or administrative